ENTIREX64/CstCursor/README.md

 It seems to come stubbled upon my little project...

 ## Introduction and Features
-this is a small project, showcasing a cool custom cursor I made.
+This is a small project, showcasing a cool cursor I made.
 - It's just a simpler custom cursor
 - It becomes bigger and inverts the color of the text when it hovers over the text